petkaantonov/bluebird/README.md

 });
 ```

-Actually you might notice the latter has a lot of in common with code that would do the same using synchronous I/O:
+Actually you might notice the latter has a lot in common with code that would do the same using synchronous I/O:

 ```js
 try {